navapatn/navapat.github.io/_pages/about.md

 My reseach interest questions mainly include:

-- Knowledge graph: How to build human intelligence structure to improve machine learning or language model.
+- How to build human intelligence structure to improve machine learning and language model i.e. Knowledge graph, ontology, etc.
+- How to build a process that allow human to understand large language models.
 - Application of knowledge graph to language models i.e. Question-answering, Commonsense-reasoning, etc.
 - How to reduce false information, hallucination, bias in language model.